qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

 theme/qgis-style/qgis-style.css is based on Less (see http://lesscss.org/ )

-To make changes to CSS on MacOsx
+To make changes to CSS on MacOSX

     download / install / open Less app (http://incident57.com/less/)
     in Finder navigate to themes/qgis-theme/static/
     drag qgis-style.less file to the Less app